 I made these with a tablespoon of cinnamon the first time and this was way too much even though I love cinnamon.
-If you want a sweeter dessert bite then add a handfull of dates.
-For savory leave out the cinnamon and top with something like avocado mashed with apple cider vinegar.
+If you want a sweeter dessert bite then add a handful of dates.
+For savoury leave out the cinnamon and top with something like avocado mashed with apple cider vinegar.

 In an ideal situation you would soak the quinoa overnight but often I only have time for 15-20 mins.
 A short soak is still enough to make this recipe and I recommend using warm water.